-Line 12 - Enter foreign dividend gross-up pursuant to section 78 of the IRC (see federal Form 1120, Schedule C, line 15).
+Enter foreign dividend gross-up pursuant to section 78 of the IRC (see federal Form 1120, Schedule C, line 15).
 Entire net income does not include any amount treated as dividends pursuant to section 78 of the IRC (section 208.9(a)(6)).

-Line 13 - Enter any New York State net operating loss carried forward from prior years.
+Enter any New York State net operating loss carried forward from prior years.
 Attach a separate sheet with full details of both federal and New York State net operating losses claimed.
-For detailed information on net operating losses, see pages 3 and 4 of these instructions.